KIT-SZS/3dPrinting-TipsAndTricks/README.md

 Printing
 ========

+A good average speed is around 50 mm/s , temperatures between 190-220 for PLA (bioplastic) The most critical are the first 2-3 layers: if you have good adhereance of the print to the bed on those layers, your print might work.

+Printing is slow !

+Very ine detailed prints might require lowering temperature and speed.

+Observing what happends and understanding what went wrong helps a lot !

 Main issues:
 - the object is brittle, fragile , seems to be missing mater:
    * slow the machine down (DURING PRINT at first, with the "TUNE" menu on the LCD screen) to see if it fixes the issue
    * increase flow
-   * increase temperature (should never be above 230 °c for the Ultimaker 2 for PLA)
+   * increase temperature (should never be above 230 °c , even for the Ultimaker 2 for PLA)

 - if corners lift up :
    * put some "uhu" stick glue on the glass bed